Planning and Preparedness

 This plan update is intended to continue the discussion of mitigating for a variety of hazards such as flooding, tornadoes, and terrorism while documenting risks and associated mitigation projects throughout Washington County.

 Thank you to all who chose to be a part of the updating process.
-If you are interested in viewing the Washington County All Hazard Mitigation Plan, please contact Kelli Matzek (see contact information below).
+If you are interested in viewing the Washington County All Hazard Mitigation Plan, please click here, or, contact Kelli Matzek (see contact information below).

 The following cities and townships were a part of updating the Washington County All-Hazard Mitigation Plan: